Lydia02/FxRateExchange/README.md

 4. SelectSelect at what price they want to get a notification (say dollar to naira is 800, as a user I should be able to request an email notification when if rises to 820 for example or falls to 750)

 5. ReceiveReceive email notification when due.

-I have done 1&2.
-Explain how I can implement 3-5 using nodejs I want the backend.